faizsameerahmed96/cs255-project/README.md

 - [ ] Add more description on genetic algorithm, (parameters), held karper
 - [ ] Runtime increase of genetic algorithm and solution quality, compare with held karper (upto 20)
 - [ ] Remove other slides, make it simple

+- [ ] Only compare genetic and help karp algorithm.
+- [ ] Graph comparing run times for cities, upto 25-30 (till whenever held karp runs)
+- [ ] Graph/Slide comparing the optimal path based on number of cities.